sadmanca/aps105/README.md

 A: NO; if we point head to the newNode first, we are unable to point the newNode next pointer to the node that head was originally pointing to! {.lg}

 ### 31.3.1.
 Manually Initializing Head & Adding Nodes via `insertAtFront()`
-Now, we can create a linked list from NULL again using our insert-at-beginning function:
+Now, we can create a linked list from NULL again using our insert-at-beginning function: {.lr}
 ```c
 Node *head = NULL;
 insertAtFront(&head, 1); // need to use '&head' bc head parameter is a double pointer